Angélique Mongez: Selected works

-The Artistic Community
+Artistic community

 Mongez was the pupil of Regnault and David during the 1790s, and was already recognized by the leaders of the Neoclassical movement in France at that time.
 It was through David that she met Mongez, of whom he was a friend, and Jean-Paul Marat.
 His paintings were all in the historical genre.
 They helped persuade Mongez to pursue a similar course as she had long been interested in historical costume and dress.
 Her husband provided the verification for the accuracy of her paintings.
 In return, she illustrated 380 figures in the Dictionnaire d'Antiquité, of which her husband composed the text.

 Angélique Mongez exhibited at the Salon for the first time in 1802 and continued until 1827.
 At the Salon of 1804, she received the first-class gold medal and received another in 1827.
 She was the first woman to exhibit a large-scale storyboard at the Salon.
 Astyanax Snatched From His Mother, a picture which she exhibited at the Salon of 1802 provoked much debate among the critics.
 For Le Journal des Arts, the painting was one of the finest works of the modern school; yet other critics attributed the most beautiful parts to David.
 Jean-Baptiste Boutard, of the Journal des Débats, wrote: "It is quite agreed that this painting is, in more than one part, a masterpiece."

-At the next Salon (1804), Angelique Mongez exhibited another great figure of history: Alexander Weeping Over the Death of the Wife of Darius I for which she received a gold medal.
+At the next Salon (1804), Angelique Mongez exhibited another great figure of history: Alexander Weeping Over the Death of the Wife of Darius I, for which she received a gold medal.
 In 1806 she exhibited Theseus and Pirithous, a large painting that was purchased by Prince Youssoupoff, a great collector of French Neoclassical paintings.
 The canvas was openly criticized for the nakedness of the two characters.
 Femininity and history painting were then judged incompatible; the modesty of women demanded it.
-Several critics even thought that Mongez should stop painting historical subjects and devote herself exclusively to themes more appropriate to her sex, which she refused to do, continuing to paint and display them at the Salon.
+Several critics even thought that Mongez should stop painting historical subjects and devote herself exclusively to themes more appropriate to her sex, which she refused to do.

 Under the Restoration she made a portrait of Louis XVIII.
-In 1827, the critic Étienne-Jean Delécluze wrote: "Madame Mongez imitated David.
+In 1827, the critic Étienne-Jean Delécluze wrote of her The Seven Against Thebes (now in Musée des Beaux-Arts d'Angers): "Madame Mongez imitated David.
 The Romulus of the Sabines reappears there in all its nakedness."
-This comment was directed at The Seven Against Thebes, now at Musée des Beaux-Arts d'Angers.
+Stéphanie Dermoncourt of the Museum of Fine Arts of Lyon says that her figure of Polystratus carrying water to Darius is very similar to the Oedipus of Ingres.
+Later, this art historian indicates, "…the style of Madame Mongez seems to have evolved towards the art of Ingres".

 She never gave up history painting and created, a year before her death, a Christ on the Cross (1854) for the church of Saint Peter in Charenton.

-Borrowings

-Mongez borrowed from other painters.
-Stéphanie Dermoncourt of the Museum of Fine Arts of Lyon points out that her figure of Polystratus carrying water to Darius is very similar to the Oedipus of Ingres.
-Later, this art historian indicates, "…the style of Madame Mongez seems to have evolved towards the art of Ingres".